-At the other end, where the media flow exits the core-transport network through the egress router (i.e. LER 2), the External Monitoring Module (EMM) will calculate network -related statistics about the jitter, packet loss etc of each classified flow.
+At the other end, where the media flow exits the core-transport network through the egress router (i.e. LER 2), the External Monitoring Module (EMM) will calculate network - related statistics about the jitter, packet loss etc of each classified flow.
 These NQoS-related statistics will be calculated by the DiffServ/MPLS Monitoring Interface of the EMM and afterwards they will be forwarded to MCMS/TNMM Monitoring Forward Interface, which translates them into MCMS-compliant form and finally reports them into the TNMM module of the MCMS.
 According to the reported statistics from the TNMM, and taking under consideration the monitoring statistics from the MSMM and ANMM, the AEM/MCMS will decide the optimal adaptation action for improving the PQoS level of the delivered IPTV applications.

-3.3.
-MCMS Interaction with MSRF and Terminals
+C. MCMS Interaction with MSRF and Terminals

 The adaptation of the multimedia content according to the changing usage environments during the service delivery is becoming more and more important, because the characteristics of the environment (e.g., Quality of Reception) are varying during the consumption of the multimedia service.
 Thus, immediate actions are needed to be performed in order to enable a unique, worthwhile, and seamless multimedia experience during the entire session.
 These actions are usually referred as dynamic multimedia content adaptation.
-To this end, for realizing these service adaptation tasks, the MCMS needs to interact with the two end-point entities: the MSRF and the Terminal Adaptation Module (TAM) of the User Equipment, for adaptation actions and PQoS monitoring.

-Fig 5.
+Figure 5.
 The Modules Interaction for IPTV Service Adaptation

+To this end, for realizing these service adaptation tasks, the MCMS needs to interact with the two end-point entities: the MSRF and the Terminal Adaptation Module (TAM) of the User Equipment, for adaptation actions and PQoS monitoring.
 Figure 5 depicts the overall interaction mechanism for the case of IPTV service adaptation.
 When the MCMS is running in active mode, specific sub-modules/interfaces of each entity are in charge of performing these tasks:

-- At the MCMS side, the two sub-modules having a specific role for service adaptation are: i.
-The MSMM (Multimedia Service Monitoring Module), which receives the MS PQoS, CNR, content dynamics and the encoding statistics monitoring information from both the MSRF and the TAM of the end user. ii.
-The MSAM (Multimedia Service Adaptation Module), which forwards the MS adaptation actions to be undertaken by the MSRF and/or TAM according to the AEM PQoS-aware adaptation decision. - At the UE and at the Media Server sides, two different interfaces are introduced for interacting with the MCMS and acting accordingly for the service adaptation and monitoring: i.
-The Terminal Adaptation Module at the User Equipment (UE/TAM) ii.
-The MSRF/MCMS InterFace (MMIF) located at the MSRF
+- § At the MCMS side, the two sub-modules having a specific role for service adaptation are: - The MSMM (Multimedia Service Monitoring Module), which receives the MS PQoS, CNR, content dynamics and the encoding statistics monitoring information from both the MSRF and the TAM of the end user. - The MSAM (Multimedia Service Adaptation Module), which forwards the MS adaptation actions to be undertaken by the MSRF and/or TAM according to the AEM PQoS-aware adaptation decision. - At the UE and at the Media Server sides, two different interfaces are introduced for interacting with the MCMS and acting accordingly for the service adaptation and monitoring: - The Terminal Adaptation Module at the User Equipment (UE/TAM) - o The MSRF/MCMS InterFace (MMIF) located at the MSRF

-The UE/TAM interface is a hybridic interface installed on the end-user mobile handset, performing either monitoring or adapting actions, where the monitoring includes the PQoS for the delivered video quality of IPTV and the CNR value, indicative of the quality signal reception at the physical layer and the adaptation is relative to the coding adaptation for VoIP services.
+The UE/TAM interface is a hybridic interface installed on the end-user mobile handset, performing either monitoring or adapting actions, where the monitoring includes the PQoS for the delivered video quality of IPTV and the CNR value, indicative of the quality signal reception at the physical layer and the adaptation is relative to the coding adaptation for VoIP services Towards performing this monitoring and adaptation actions both UE/TAM and MSRF/MMIF are similarly equipped with an adaptation and monitoring module/interface: The UE/MSRF Adaptation interface and the UE/MSRF PQoS Monitoring Interface respectively, as it is exactly depicted in figure 6.
+The communication internally between these modules and externally with the MCMS respective MSMM and MSAM modules is performed based on SIP/SDP messages, similarly as it is specified for the rest IMS interfaces/modules, providing compatibility and operability of the MCMS modules and interfaces with the existing IMS infrastructure.